yetul/yetul.github.io/_pages/about.md

 </p>

 ## About
-I'm a Ph.D. student in finance at the University of New Orleans.
+I completed my Ph.D. in finance at the University of New Orleans.
 I'm originally from upper Michigan.

 For fun I've been playing sand volleyball and ultimate.
 I also like doing yoga.